Vicken-Ghoubiguian/WorldClockLib/README.md

 ## Introduction

-Below is the instruction to compile the library with the example program titled classic "main.c" :
+Below is the instruction to compile the library with the example program titled classic `main.c` :
 ```bash
 gcc main.c ../WorldClockLib/dtFRMtz/dtFRMtz.c -o main
 ```